St John’s announces ground-breaking plan to offer free university places to country’s most disadvantaged students

 “It is still true that high-potential pupils from low-income families, and young people leaving care, are deciding against university because of the prospect of significant debt.
 They don’t want to be a burden to their family.
 They worry about their future employability and how they’ll ever be free of an unimaginable financial millstone from attending university.

 “We want to take away that anxiety and to give those talented young people the confidence to take a life-changing step towards St John’s and the University of Cambridge, knowing that they will truly be welcome and supported here.
 Thanks to the extraordinary generosity of a donor, we already have £14m pledged of the £25m we need to deliver this student support in perpetuity.
 We hope this programme will be backed by philanthropists who share our commitment to helping exceptional students realise their potential.”

-The Free Places programme will begin in October 2023, benefiting pupils currently in Year 11 or below.
+The Free Places programme will benefit pupils currently in Year 11 or below.
 There will be a recruitment campaign to attract exceptionally bright students to Cambridge whose household income is below £16,200.

 The programme has been launched thanks to an anonymous foundation which has made a £14 million pledge to the College’s Free Places fundraising campaign.
 The eight-figure sum will be partly used to match other donations towards the programme.
 This will maximise the support available to the students who need it most.
 The fund is endowed which means when it is introduced, the Free Places programme will be a permanent fixture of the financial support on offer for undergraduates at St John’s.